NOAA-MDL/grib2io/README.md

 * setuptools 34.0+
 * NumPy 1.22+
 * pyproj 1.9.6+
-* C Compiler: GCC, Intel, and Apple Clang have been tested.
+* C and Fortran Compiler: GNU, Intel, and Apple Clang have been tested.

 ## NCEPLIBS Libraries